 - 4.3.1 City Hall will lead and commission quantitative and qualitative studies of particular social integration issues that require closer examination.
 This includes, for example, research to explore the extent of segregation in London's workplaces. - 4.3.2 City Hall will use select measures to monitor and evaluate policies and projects, seeking to establish the impact the Mayor is having on social integration through a range of methods.
-Success indicators will be tailored to each project.
-They will reflect the state of social integration measures but will also involve data collection with participants through pre- and post- surveys.
-Examples of possible success indicators are given in Table 5 below.
+Success measures will be tailored to each project.
+They will reflect the state of social integration measures but will be focused on those Londoners participating in the Mayor's social integration initiatives, through pre- and post- surveys with these groups.
+Examples of possible success measures are given in Table 5 below.

 Initiative Success indicators The London Family Fund Proportion of participants who say their friends are all a similar age, same race, similar income level and similar level of education to them.
-Proportion of participants who say that have a spouse or partner, family member or friend to rely on if they have a serious problem.
+Proportion of participants who say that have a spouse or partner, family member or friend to rely on a lot if they have a serious problem.
 Citizenship and Integration Initiative (CII) Rate of citizenship applications, particularly from young Londoners.
 Electoral registration rates in key boroughs.
 Proportion of citizenship ceremony pilot participants who volunteer.
 Proportion of citizenship ceremony pilot participants who take up associational membership.
 Proportion of citizenship ceremony pilot participants who register to vote.
 Number of young Londoners engaged in campaigning for better pathways to citizenship.
 Workforce Integration Network (WIN) Number of employers engaged in network.
 Number of employers engaged in ethnicity monitoring.
 Number of peer champions engaged in network.
 Reductions in unemployment rates for targeted groups.
 ESOL Plus Number of employers offering ESOL that meets the needs of employees.
 Amount of ESOL provision that is suitable for carers and pre-entry learners.
 Number of providers tracking outcomes not solely linked to employment (for example: volunteering and other measures of integration).
 English language proficiency of participating learners.
 Community sponsorship Number of London boroughs engaged in community sponsorship.
 Number of Londoners engaged in community sponsorship.
 Number of refugees resettled in London.

-Table 5: Example success indicators for the Mayor's social integration initiatives
+Table 5: Example success measures for the Mayor's social integration initiatives